 Sometimes multiple conditions can be treated with one operation.
 For example, cubital and carpal tunnel releases on the same arm can be done together.
 Nerve entrapment can often affect both the right and left sides of your body; in this case, we can operate on each side a few weeks apart to lessen your overall recovery time.
 Your surgeon will typically wait until you are well enough to do simple self-care tasks like cooking and light cleaning before operating on the opposite side.

 The anesthesia staff will discuss your options for medications during surgery.
 A general anesthetic is often used to put you to sleep.
-With carpal tunnel surgery, a local anesthetic can be used, which allows you to wake up faster and leave the surgery center sooner.
+With carpal tunnel surgery, a local anesthetic can be used, which lets you wake up faster and leave the surgery center sooner.
 A general anesthetic typically takes longer to wear off but allows deeper relaxation during surgery for radial, cubital, or tarsal tunnel releases.
-Your surgery can last from 30 minutes to one hour, depending on how much tissue needs to be released.
+Your surgery can last 30 minutes to one hour, depending on how much tissue needs to be released.

 After surgery, your surgeon will explain what they found and discuss any limitations you will have using your arm or leg.
 You may be placed in a sling or on crutches depending on your surgery.
 Usually, your surgeon will ask you to just rest and recover for a few days after surgery.
-After those few days, you may remove the bulky dressing from surgery and shower.
+After those few days, you may remove the bulky surgical dressing and shower.

 It can be difficult to care for yourself after surgery, and you may need extra help.
 Your surgeon will detail any post-surgery restrictions.

 In 10-14 days after surgery, patients can expect see either their surgeon or a Physician Assistant.
 They will discuss what they found, what was done, and your recovery process.
-On average, it takes most patients just a few weeks before they are back to their everyday activities, but scar tenderness can take up to six months to resolve completely.
-If you have severe damage or loss of sensation to an area, it can take up to a year for you to reach the full potential recovery.
+On average, it takes most patients a few weeks before they are back to their everyday activities, but scar tenderness can take up to six months to resolve completely.
+If you have severe damage or loss of sensation to an area, it can take up to a year for you to reach full recovery.

 Our Experts Are Ready To Help.